Emperor Jimmu: Migration

 According to the chronicles Kojiki and Nihon Shoki, Jimmu's brothers Itsuse no Mikoto, Inahi no Mikoto, and Mikeiri no Mikoto were born in Takachiho, the southern part of Kyūshū in modern-day Miyazaki Prefecture.
 They moved eastward to find a location more appropriate for administering the entire country.
 Jimmu's older brother, Itsuse no Mikoto, originally led the migration, and led the clan eastward through the Seto Inland Sea with the assistance of local chieftain Sao Netsuhiko.
 As they reached Naniwa (modern-day Osaka), they encountered another local chieftain, Nagasunehiko ("the long-legged man"), and Itsuse was killed in the ensuing battle.
 Jimmu realized that they had been defeated because they battled eastward against the sun, so he decided to land on the east side of Kii Peninsula and to battle westward.
+In Japanese legend, during battle with Nagasunehiko a kinki ("golden kite") landed on Jimmu's bow and emitted rays of dazzling light, helping Jimmu defeat his enemies.
 They reached Kumano, and, with the guidance of a three-legged crow Yatagarasu (八咫烏), they moved to Yamato.
 There, they once again battled Nagasunehiko and were victorious.
 The record in the Nihon Shoki of Emperor Jimmu states that his armed forces defeated a group of Emishi (蝦夷) before his enthronement.
 The Emishi were an ethnic group who lived in Honshu, particularly the Tōhoku region.